-- (e) Ballast and Permanent Way as specified in Form V; - (f) Stations and station sites as specified in Form VI; - (g) Station accommodation as specified in Form VII; - (h) Station machinery as specified in Form VIII; - (i) Level crossing abstract as specified in Form IX; - (j) Brief particulars of traction installations as specified in Form X; - (k) Power supply installation abstract as specified in Form XI; - (1) Traction maintenance depot abstract as specified in Form XII; - (m) Restricted Over Head Equipment clearances abstract as specified in Form XIII; and - (n) Electrical crossing over railway track abstract as specified in Form XIV. - (2) Index Plan and Section sheet shall be prepared as laid down in paragraphs 443 to 451 of the Indian Railways Code for the Engineering Department as reproduced in Schedule. - (a) Completion drawings of bridges, with drawings showing each type of girders used and giving the loading standard for which each is designed, and (if called for by the Commissioner), details of the calculations of their strength; - (b) Completion drawings of tunnels, if any; - (c) Diagrammatic plans of station yards showing the gradients, the layout of tracks and particulars of turn out, block working and of any signals and interlocking installed; - (d) Implantation of diagrams of Over Head Equipment masts, if applicable. - (3) List of Questions and Answers shall be prepared in terms of questions enlisted in Form XV. - (4) Certificates of works shall comprise - - (a) Certificate in Form XVI containing the comments on the following matters, namely :-

-- (i) maximum and minimum dimensions; - (ii) strength of bridges; - (iii) number of engines on one span; - (iv) brake and communications; - (v) accommodation in coaches to cater for different categories of passengers; - (vi) system of working; - (vii) electric traction equipment (only if applicable); and - (viii) types of rolling stock proposed along with list of restrictions. - (5) List of infringements of maximum and minimum dimensions shall be prepared in Form XVII and shall show the gauge of the railway and items infringed and shall contain full explanation for the infringement and the reference to the authority under which the infringement is permitted or allowed. - (6) Working orders to be enforced at each station on the railway to be opened shall be prepared in accordance with the rules provided in Chapter V of the General Rules and shall specify any special conditions that are required to be met with. - (7) Where it involves introduction of electric traction on the railway line the working orders shall include traction working rules.
+- (f) power supply installation abstract as specified in Form XI; - (g) traction maintenance depot abstract as specified in Form XII; - (h) restricted over head equipment clearances abstract as specified in Form XIII; and - (i) electrical crossing over railway track abstract as specified in For XIV. - (2) The Index Plan and Section sheet shall be prepared as laid down in paragraphs 443 to 451 of the Indian Railways Code for the Engineering Department as mentioned below- - (a) completion drawings of bridges, with drawings showing each type of girders used and giving the loading standard for which each is designed, and (if called for by the Principal Chief Engineer, Zonal Railway), details of the calculations of their strength; and - (b) implantation of diagrams of over head equipment masts, if applicable. - (3) The list of Questions and Answers shall be prepared in terms of questions enlisted in Form XV. - (4) The certificates of works as per contents mentioned in Form 'XVI A' by Chief Engineer containing the comments on the following items applicable to specific matter mentioned in proviso to sub-rule (3) of rule 3, namely: - - (i) maximum and minimum dimensions; - (ii) strength of bridges; - (iii) number of engines on one span; - (iv) brake and communications; - (v) accommodation in coaches to cater for different categories of passengers; - (vi) system of working; - (vii) electric traction equipment (only if applicable); and - (viii) types of rolling stock proposed along with list of restrictions. - (5) The list of infringements of maximum and minimum dimensions shall be prepared in Form XVII and shall show the gauge of the railway and items infringed and shall contain full explanation for the infringement and the reference to the authority under which the infringement is permitted or allowed. - (6) The working orders to be enforced at each station on the railway to be opened shall be prepared in accordance with the rules provided in Chapter V of the General Rules and shall specify any special conditions that are required to be met with. - (7) Where it involves introduction of electric traction on the railway line the working orders shall include traction working rules.

-CHAPTER III
+CHAPER III